Warshi7819/TRS80-M100-Norwegian/README.md

 ## What Was Included?
 In addition to the unit itself, the following was present in the box:
 * The Norwegian Get Started Guide (Pamphlet)
-* The TRS-80 Model 100 Quick Reference Guide (English) - [Available Here](https://manx-docs.org/mirror/harte/Radio%20Shack/TRS-80%20Model%20100%20Quick%20Reference%20Guide.pdf)
+* The TRS-80 Model 100 Quick Reference Guide (English language) - [Available Here](https://manx-docs.org/mirror/harte/Radio%20Shack/TRS-80%20Model%20100%20Quick%20Reference%20Guide.pdf)
 * The full TRS-80 Model 100 Manual from Radio Shack (English language) - [Available Here](https://archive.org/details/trs-80-m-100-user-guide)
 * The needed cables to hook it up to the phone line of the time
 * A Cassette - See section below.